 Why don’t insurance companies pay for this test?
 This is still considered an advanced procedure that most offices in the country don’t yet have.

 Is this just about money?
 No, it’s about a thorough test of eye health and detecting problems that may exist.
-We are keeping the cost low because we are sensitive to the extra fee, but as a very expensive piece of equipment a fee is necessary.
+We are keeping the cost low because we are sensitive to the extra fee, but as a very expensive piece of equipment, a fee is necessary.

-Can I opt out of this service?
+Can I opt-out of this service?
 No, we are making this our standard of care for all patients during every vision exam.

 What about kids?
 Yes, we also take Optomap images of children.
 Kids as young as 4 years old are usually able to do the test well.
-We have found serious problems in healthy young children with no complaints, so the testing is important for them as well.
+We have found serious problems in healthy young children with no complaints, so testing is important for them as well.
 If your child is physically unable to take photos there will obviously be no charge.

 Will I need to have my eyes dilated?
-No, in most every case, Optomap images allow us to see your internal ocular health without dilation during your annual vision exam.
+No, in almost every case, Optomap images allow us to see your internal ocular health without dilation during your annual vision exam.
 Please note that we see many patients for medical eye exams for diabetes, cataracts, macular degeneration, and other conditions.
 Many of these exams still require dilation, which is typically done at a medical eye exam separate from an annual vision exam.

 Does this policy apply to medical eye exams?
 No, this policy applies to vision exams, which provide an evaluation of each component of vision.
-Medical eye exams are more problem-focused and may include dilation and retinal photos when necessary, often times which can be billed to medical insurance when an underlying condition is present.
+Medical eye exams are more problem-focused and may include dilation and retinal photos when necessary, oftentimes which can be billed to medical insurance when an underlying condition is present.

 What if there is nothing wrong?
 Great!
-In most cases we are happy to find normal ocular health, but we don’t know if there is a retinal problem until we look.
+In most cases, we are happy to find normal ocular health, but we don’t know if there is a retinal problem until we look.
 The images are still very useful as we can use them as a comparison in case something changes with your retinal health in the future.